Jean28518/Godot-jTools/README.md

 - **user_pasted_entries(source_entry_names : Array, source_jList_id : String, pasted_entry_names : Array)** (arrays of strings)
 - **user_pressed_save(data : Array)** (array of strings, data is equal to entry_names)
 - **user_selected_entry(entry_name : String)**: This signal only emits, if the user selects ONE entry.
+- **user_pressed_action(source_entry_names : Array)**: This signal emits, if the user selected one or more entries anc pressed the action button.
+At the list itself nothing changes.
+You can use this for your own custom action/function you want to implement.
+For example the function to open a list item(s).

 ### jAudioManager
 Play easy sounds by calling just one function from anywhere.
 Music even keeps playing while switching to another scene.